In shift, GOP ramps up vaccine push as resistance hardens - News Break

 In shift, GOP ramps up vaccine push as resistance hardens

-Republican politicians are under increasing pressure to speak out to persuade COVID-19 vaccine skeptics to roll up their sleeves and take the shots as a new, more contagious variant sends caseloads soaring .
+WASHINGTON — (AP) — Republican politicians are under increasing pressure to speak out to persuade COVID-19 vaccine skeptics to roll up their sleeves and take the shots as a new, more contagious variant sends caseloads soaring.
 But after months of ignoring — and, in some cases, stoking — misinformation about the virus, new polling suggests it may be too late to change the minds of many who are refusing.

 In recent news conferences and statements, some prominent Republicans have been imploring their constituents to lay lingering doubts aside.
 In Washington, the so-called Doctors Caucus gathered at the Capitol for an event to combat vaccine hesitancy.
 And in Alabama, Republican Gov. Kay Ivey voiced exasperation as she pleaded with residents to protect themselves.